 And then one day I stumbled across a kitchen hack that would forever change the way I viewed pomegranates.
 We can cut, deseed and eat a these delicious fruits with no mess, and in no time at all!

-Here is the simple tutorial showing you how to cut a pomegranate –
+Here is the simple tutorial showing this easy hack so you’ll know how to cut open a pomegranate without making a mess –

 How To Cut Open A Pomegranate